carboneio/carbone/doc/webserver.md

 ## Carbone Options overview

-Carbone default parameters can be overwrited through:
+Carbone default parameters can be overwritten through:

 - [CLI options](#CLI-options) (highest priority)
 - [Environment variable](#Environment-variable-options)
 - [Configuration file](#Configuration-file-options) (lowest priority)

-If an option is reported in different places, CLI options are picked in priority, then environment variables in second place and finally the configuration file.
+If an option is reported in different places, CLI options are picked in priority, then environment variables in second place, and finally the configuration file.

 ### Options list